Medardus2004/Knowledgebase/Physik/AllgemeineRelativitätstheorie.md

 Aus diesen folgt der Krümmungstensor, der zur Bestimmung des Krümmungsskalars verwendet werden kann.

 Der Energietensor wird in der Einsteinschen Formel als gegeben vorausgesetzt (für einen Satellit ist er über 0)

+### Tensor
+A tensor is an object that is invariant under a change of coordinates and has components that change in a special predictable way under a change of coordinates.
+Vectors are invariant.
+Vector coordinates are not invariant.
+A tensor is a collection of vectors and covectors combined together with a tensor product.
+Vector-Components are contravariant.